 Resilience doesn’t mean that your problems magically go away.
 It means that you have the capacity to get past them, move forward, deal productively with stress, and more readily find purpose and happiness in life.
 This was another area of development for Brandon.
 He understood that he needed to lead, consistently, over the long haul, and that he would not be successful if he was easily derailed by setbacks.

-Will you be leading, or helping lead your organization through change?
+Will you be leading organizational change, or helping lead your organization through change?
 What leadership traits will be especially important for you to grow?

 Arden Is Here